 S. Victor Martin

-Most of the early work happened on inexpensive samplers and whatever equipment I could borrow from my mentor, Nate.
-I recorded beat tapes and passed them to rappers in my neighborhood, and those tapes eventually turned into beat CDs once I got my hands on a CD burner.
+I started making hip hop beats in the late 90s.
+Most of my early work happened on a PC powered with Cool Edit and whatever equipment I could borrow from my mentor, Nate.
+I started recording beat tapes and passed them to rappers in my neighborhood.
+Then those tapes eventually turned into beat CDs once I got my hands on a CD burner.

 In 1999 I connected with a group of emcees from the tristate area and we released an independent album under the Soul Arc Entertainment label.
 I produced all but one track for that project, The ARChives.

-In 2020 I released 42, my first digital beat tape in more than two decades.
-The project introduced the name S. Victor Martin and marked a return to releasing music publicly.
-The tape was distributed to major streaming platforms through DistroKid.
+In 2020, I released 42, my first beat tape in more than two decades.
+The project introduced the name S. Victor Martin and was a return to releasing music publicly.
+My real name replaced the aliases I used when I was younger, which I think is a reflection of my growth into old head and shifts in hip-hop culture.

 The beats on 42 follow the style I developed in the late 1990s.
-Most tracks begin with sampled material and drum programming.
+Most tracks begin with samples and drum programming.
 Several tracks remain loosely arranged or rough around the edges because I wanted to capture the same pace and working style that shaped the beat tapes I produced back in the late 90s.

 Since releasing 42 I've dropped a few more singles.
 Digital distribution has changed how beats are released because a track can move from arrangement to mixing, mastering, and distribution within a few days.
 Instead of waiting to assemble a full collection of tracks, I now release beats whenever I feel like they are finished.